- Visits (or sessions)

 In this hypothetical example, you might create a blog post talking about the best outdoor gear for long distance runners or cyclists and link to products likely to be in the price range of 25-34 year olds.

 Another good use of audience data is to look at the location of your potential customers.
-As this post from The Everygirl points out, if you are based in Edmonton but a large segment of your users are visiting from the East Coast, you may want to rethink the timing of your posts.
+For example, if you are based in Edmonton but a large segment of your users are visiting from the East Coast, you may want to rethink the timing of your posts.

 The 3 Analytics Reports that Really Matter